moby/moby/docs/sources/reference/commandline/cli.md

 the files in the context, for example when using an [*ADD*](../../builder/#dockerfile-add) instruction.
 When a single `Dockerfile` is given as `URL`{.docutils .literal}, then no context is set.

-When a Git repository is set as `URL`{.docutils .literal}, then the repository is used as the context.
-Git repositories are cloned with their submodules (git clone –recursive).
+When a Git repository is set as `URL`, then the repository is used as the context.
+The Git repository is cloned with its submodules (git clone –recursive).
+A fresh git clone occurs in a temporary directory on your local host, and then this is sent to the Docker daemon as the context.
+This way, your local user credentials and vpn’s etc can be used to access private repositories

 See also

 [*Dockerfile Reference*](../../builder/#dockerbuilder).

-## Examples:
+### Examples:

     $ sudo docker build .
     Uploading context 10240 bytes